 The degrees complement each other, and you will explore the growing importance of information management in social services and the expanding role of libraries in providing social services.

 Upon completion of the program, you will earn two degrees: an MSW from Dominican’s School of Social Work and an MLIS from our School of Information Studies.
-SSW is accredited by the Council on Social Work Education (CSWE), and SOIS offers Chicago’s only American Library Association (ALA)-accredited Master of Library and Information Science.
+SSW is accredited by the Council on Social Work Education (CSWE), and SOIS offers an American Library Association (ALA)-accredited Master of Library and Information Science degree.
 You must apply and be admitted to both schools.